Expanding the Class of Free Fermions via Twin-Collapse Methods: A Variation of the Discrete Stone-von Neumann Theorem

 \subsection{The Conjugation Isomorphism}

 We now discuss under which requirements different polar commutator groups are isomorphic to each other.
 The proof is in \cref{s"app_isomorphisms}.
 As explicit example we show that there is a unitary equivalence between the Pauli and the Majorana group.
-This equivalence is already known as a special case of the Stone–von Neumann theorem (see, for example, Ref.~\cite{room_synthesis_of_clifford_matrices}, which explicitly provides such an isomorphism; cf.~\cref{x"pauli_to_majorana}), under which both groups form irreducible representations of the Heisenberg group.
-Nonetheless, we present it here as an illustrative application of \cref{.main_isomorphism} due to its familiarity. \begin{theorem} Let $N_1,N_2\in \N$, $W_1,W_2 \in \M_n\w(\Z_d)$, and $\gk_d^n(W_1)$, $\gk_d^n(W_2)$ with representations $\mu_1$ and $\mu_2$, respectively.
+This equivalence is already known as a special case of the Stone–von Neumann theorem~\cite{heinrich_stabiliser_techniques}, under which both groups form irreducible representations of the Heisenberg group (compare, for example, Ref.~\cite{room_synthesis_of_clifford_matrices}, which implicitly defines the Majorana group as a representation of the Heisenberg group; cf.~\cref{x"pauli_to_majorana}).
+Nonetheless, we present it here as an illustrative application of \cref{.main_isomorphism} due to its familiarity (in \cref{s"weyl_heisenberg_and_parafermions} we discuss the general case of the Weyl–Heisenberg and parafermion groups). \begin{theorem} Let $N_1,N_2\in \N$, $W_1,W_2 \in \M_n\w(\Z_d)$, and $\gk_d^n(W_1)$, $\gk_d^n(W_2)$ with representations $\mu_1$ and $\mu_2$, respectively.
 If $\Omega_i = W_i - W_i\ut$, $i \in \bc{1, 2}$, both have full rank, i.e., are symplectic, then there exists an isomorphism

 Furthermore, if the representations $\mu_1$ and $\mu_2 \circ \phi$ have the same character, i.e, the same trace of the representation, and it exists a set $B \subseteq \gk$ such that $\mu_1(B)$ is a set of hermitian (or unitary) generators of the vector space $\M_{N_1}(\C)$ and $\mu_2(\phi(g))$ is hermitian (unitary) for all $g \in B$, then it exists $S \in \U\w(N)$, where $N = N_1 = N_2$, such that $\mu_2\w(\phi(g)) = S \mu_1(g) S\ui$ for all $g \in \gk$. \end{theorem} The first statement of \cref{.main_isomorphism} shows that many of the $\gk$ groups are the same from a group theoretical point of view.
 The canonical representation is probably the Weyl-Heisenberg group, where the commutator matrix $\Omega$ is the standard symplectic form and representatives of the group of a unitary Schmidt inner product.
 In this case of $d = 2$, the basis is additionally hermitian.
 More properties of the Weyl-Heisenberg are detailed in \cref{.weyl_heisenberg_properties}.